roni9843/KSA_SALES/backend/README.md

 ## Structure

 - **/api**: Contains the public-facing API endpoint scripts.
-  - **/license/validate.php**: The script that receives a license key from the Electron application and validates it.
+  - **/license/validate.php**: The script that receives a license key and a unique machine ID from the Electron application and validates it.
 - **/config**: Contains configuration files.
   - **database.php**: Handles the connection to the MySQL database.